 The LLC’s Organizer is the person (or company) who is submitting the Articles of Organization to the South Dakota Secretary of State.
 An Organizer is not automatically a Member (owner) of an LLC, although they can be.

-• The definition of an LLC Organizer often confuses people.
-To learn more about the differences between an LLC Organizer and an LLC Member, please read this article.
+- The definition of an LLC Organizer often confuses people.
+To learn more about the differences between an LLC Organizer and an LLC Member, please read Organizer vs LLC Member.

 For most filers, they will be their LLC’s Organizers.
 If that’s the case, enter your full name and address.

 You are only required to list 1 Organizer, but if you’d like to add additional Organizers, enter their names and addresses as well.

 The duration of the company if other than perpetual is:

 If you want your LLC to exist indefinitely, then leave this section blank.
 This means the LLC will have a “perpetual” existence and remain open until it is closed (if ever) by the Members.
 Most filers choose to have a perpetual existence for their LLC.